transcelerate/ddf-home/index.md

 ## Getting Started with DDF

-The DDF initiative has several components.
-TransCelerate has provided guidance both to people new to DDF and to people who want to dive right in.
-This guidance ensures support is available to different types of stakeholders with different levels of understanding about DDF.
+Guidance has been developed to support folks new to DDF and as well as those who want to dive right in.

 Click [Getting Started](getting-started.md) for more details.